OpenBazaar/webrelay/docs/auth.md

 Authenticating with the relay server
 ===============================

-Authenticating with the relay server requires sending it an `AuthMessage` JSON object embedded in a `TypedMessage` which looks like the following:
+Authenticating with the relay server requires sending it an `AuthMessage` JSON object embedded in a `TypedMessage` of type `AuthMessage` which looks like the following:

 ```Go
 type TypedMessage struct{